TULiberalArts/Feinstein-Center-for-American-Jewish-History/pages/support.md

 Every contribution makes a difference, whether $5 or $5,000.
 Contributions are tax-deductible as charitable gifts and are formally acknowledged by the University’s Office of Institutional Advancement.

 ## Donate Online
-From Temple’s secure [giving page](https://secure.imodules.com/s/705/giving/2col.aspx?sid=705&gid=1&pgid=3813&cid=5100).
-Under “Designations,” select “Other” and type in **“Feinstein Center for American Jewish History”**..
+On Temple’s secure [giving page](https://secure.imodules.com/s/705/giving/2col.aspx?sid=705&gid=1&pgid=3813&cid=5100), under “Designations,” select “Other” and type in **Feinstein Center for American Jewish History**.
 This will guarantee that your contribution goes directly to the Feinstein Center.
-On the next page, enter the credit card information.
+On the next page, enter your payment information.

 ## Donate by Mail
 Donations can be sent to: